kcofoni/pmwiki-mcp/mcp-publication/PUBLICATION_GUIDE.md

 1. Update [`mcp-publication/pmwiki/server.json`](./pmwiki/server.json) with the new version
 2. Build and push the new Docker image
-3. Simply rerun `mcp-publisher publish` - the tool will automatically update the registry entry
+3. Simply rerun `mcp-publisher publish` - the tool will automatically detect and update your existing registry entry

 ## Troubleshooting